-Common home remedies for cold and flu provided natural relief for generations, so now we reintroduce them and perhaps, curb your dependence on OTC drugs for your own good!
+Home remedies for cold and flu gave natural relief for ages, so give them a try today for your own good!

 Common Home Remedies for Cold and Flu You Can Try

 Of all the home remedies for cold and flu lemon must be the most popular.
 From honey to ginger tea, they all make great home remedies for cold and flu mixed with lemons.

 Since it’s so acidic, it renders the mucous membranes unfit for bacteria and viruses.
 Lemon oil contains antibacterial, antiviral, antifungal, and anti-inflammatory properties.

 The oil also acts as an expectorant.
 Follow these steps to make a flu-fighting fruit drink:

 - Place 1 chopped lemon — skin, pulp, and all — into 1 cup boiling water

 - While the lemon steeps, inhale the steam for 5 minutes

 - Strain, add honey (to taste), and enjoy